Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Diabetes

 Prediabetes may take years to manifest itself.
-Periodic sugar tests detect it before it is chronic diabetes – before it is too late to change diet and exercise.
+Periodic sugar tests detect it before becomes chronic diabetes i.e. before it is too late to change diet and exercise.

 Thyroid Disorder

-The changes in the mood, weight gain or fatigue may not appear significant, but may indicate thyroid imbalance.
-It is spotted with the help of annual tests, in particular among women
+The thyroid disorder may have the symptoms like changes in the mood, weight gain or fatigue, but it may not appear significantly.
+It can be identified easily with the help of annual tests, in particularly among women.

 Liver & Kidney Problems